deedy5/primp/README.md

         verify (bool, optional): Verify SSL certificates.
 Default is True. http1 (bool, optional): Use only HTTP/1.1.
 Default is None. http2 (bool, optional): Use only HTTP/2.
 Default is None.

+    Note:
+        The Client instance is not thread-safe, meaning it should be initialized once and reused across a multi-threaded environment.

     """
 ```